-To be eligible for the Master of Education (M.Ed.) in Middle Grades Education, applicants must hold or be eligible for an induction level certificate or higher in an appropriate field and hold a bachelor’s degree from a regionally accredited institutions with an undergraduate cumulative GPA of 2.75 on all coursework attempted.
+To be eligible for the Master of Education (M.Ed.) in Middle Grades Education, applicants must hold or be eligible for a valid level 4 certificate or higher in an appropriate field (such as one or more Middle Grades (4-8) Content Concentration Fields), and hold a bachelor’s degree from a regionally accredited institutions with an undergraduate cumulative GPA of 3.0 on all coursework attempted.
 Recent bachelor’s degree graduates must meet initial certification eligibility requirements prior to being admitted to the M.Ed.
 Program.
 Minimum graduate semester hours required for certification and degree: 30.

 Required Application Materials Include:

 Official Sealed College transcript(s)

 Application – Complete online or paper Application for Admission

 Application Fee - Please include the $25 application fee ($50 for international applicants) in the form of a check or money order made payable to Mercer University.
 Bank or credit cards are accepted, please do not send cash.
 The application fee is waived for Mercer students or alumni.

 The application fee is nonrefundable, cannot be applied toward tuition.

 Certificate of Eligibility or Induction Certificate – Applicants must provide a copy of their Georgia certificate of eligibility or induction certificate.